Page Two (EP): Composition

-The extended play's lead single, "Cheer Up", has lyrics written by Sam Lewis and music by Black Eyed Pilseung, the same team who wrote Twice's hit single "Like Ooh-Ahh" from their debut mini-album.
+The extended play's lead single, "Cheer Up", has lyrics written by Sam Lewis and music by Black Eyed Pilseung, the same team who wrote Twice's hit single "Like Ooh-Ahh" from their debut EP The Story Begins.
 "Cheer Up" is a dance-pop song that incorporates multiple genres, including hip hop, tropical house, and drum and bass; this blend was described as "color pop".
 The second track on the album is a remake of Park Ji-yoon's 1998 single, "Precious Love", written by Park Jin-young (J. Y. Park).
 The song was re-arranged in a house dance style with electronic instrumentation and hip hop rhythms, and features a new rap written by Chaeyoung.

 "Touchdown" was described as a "powerful dance number with dynamic rhythms, melodies, and powerful sound effects".
 "Tuk Tok" is a dance-pop song with elements of soul and trap, inspired by the teaser video for Sixteen.
 "Woohoo" was described as a hip hop song with "groovy beats", and "My Headphones On" is a pop ballad about a girl's breakup.
 A seventh track, "I'm Gonna Be a Star" (the theme song from Sixteen) is only available on the CD version of the album.